Graduate Performance on Certification Exam – PANCE and Program Outcomes

-- Deceleration is granted to some students who fail one course and are allowed to repeat the course by joining the next class.
+- * Deceleration may be granted to students who fail one course and are allowed to repeat the course by joining the next class.

-- Remediation is granted to students who fail one course but do not need to be decelerated and may graduate with their current class or those who need additional correction for deficiencies.
+- * Remediation may be granted to students who fail one course but do not need to be decelerated and may graduate with their current class or those who need additional correction for deficiencies.

 - Withdrawals can result for various reasons.

 - * Students on Leave of Absence or Deceleration may join the next year's class in order to complete the program.

 Our program goal is to have 100% of students select at least one rotation in a Medically Underserved Community (MUC) as defined by the Health Resources and Services Administration.

 This goal was achieved in 4 of the last 5 years.
 Please see the chart below for related data.